ARolek/ase/README.md

 # Getting started

-the ase package exposes a Decode method.
-You simply create a new ASE struct and pass a string to the Decode method of a local file location.
+the ASE package exposes a Decode method.
+You simply pass an io.Reader interface to ase.Decode and it will return an ASE struct of the decoded data.
 For example:

 ```go
 package main